Orgreen21/Orgreen21/README.md

 - 🌱 I’m currently studying Computer Science in Ben Gurion University.

-Strong desire to start my
+Strong desired to start my journey in the computer science field

-journey in the computer science field, especially interested in AI, Machine Learning, and Cyber security.
+especially interested in AI, Machine Learning, and Cyber security.

 - 📫 How to reach me: